tomstuart123/tom-stuart-project-fiver/README.md

-I played around with a ChatApp.
-It was bootstrapped with React App
+I played around with a ChatApp that could be used by me and few close people.
+It was bootstrapped with React App.
+Simple but stopped it when I realised UX got too bloated.

 ## Available Scripts